robertesler/cordova-pd/README.md

 ## Using your patches in iOS
 Your main patch needs to be called cordova.pd and located in the root /www folder.
 You can use other abstractions or folders, look at the [declare] object.
+Make sure you added the patch to your Xcode project, see above.

 ## Passing and Receiving Data
 In general you should try to only pass data to Pd and not rely too much on receiving data from Pd.